 My group wants to run a JOTA site?

-In order to run a JOTA site, 90% of the site needs to be run and supported by the group or district.
-The Scout Radio and Electronics Service Unit receive numerous requests each year for Radio Operators to assist with the JOTA side of the event, and are fully committed for this year.
+In order to run a JOTA site, we recommend that the site needs to be run and supported by the group or district.
+The Scout Radio and Electronics Service Unit receive numerous requests each year for Radio Operators to assist with the JOTA / JOTI side of the event, and are fully committed each year.
 Sites are filled on a number of youth members attending basis, with the larger bases getting more support.
-(To make the event worthwhile for all concerned you need at least 50 youth members attending.)
+(To make the event worthwhile for all concerned you normally need at least 50 youth members attending.)

 If you are keen to run a JOTA/JOTI base, then I suggest you get your leader team behind you, and organise for JOTA and/or JOTI to be activities as apart of a larger activity day (i.e. Cubs AAA day.).
 This means that youth members can be involved in activities for the whole day.